viktormiok/scRNAseq_AdipocyteSubtyping/README.md

 ## Overview

-Pathological changes in adipose tissue are a major underlying cause of systemic insulin resistance and the metabolic syndrome.
+Pathological changes in adipose tissue are a major underlying cause of systemic insulin resistance and metabolic syndrome.
 However, due to an inability to identify and target dysfunctional adipocytes, the mechanisms underlying this functional impairment are unknown.
 Based on our previous work together with ongoing projects in the laboratory, we conclude that both white and brown adipose tissues are functionally and developmentally diverse and that differences between cell populations within these different depots can be detected at the cell surface.

-Thus, our primary objective is to identify individual cell populations and signaling pathways responsible for the initiation of local and subsequent systemic insulin resistance.
+Thus, our primary objective is to identify individual cell populations and signaling pathways responsible for initiating local and subsequent systemic insulin resistance.

 ## Implementation